mesosphere-backup/ansible-dcos/docs/INSTALL_AZURE.md

 ## Destroy the cluster

-To delete the AWS stack run the command:
+To delete the Azure stack run the command:

 ```
 terraform destroy -var-file desired_cluster_profile